EMAT31530/Lil-A.I.-Approaches-to-Rap-Lyric-Generation/README.md

 Bear in mind to remove bad words from rap lyrics, there must be a file somewhere for unholy words.
 If you are faint of heart or easily offended, maybe don't open that file.

-Prototype branch is for making edits.
+Prototype branch is for testing edits that use pyGitHub.

 Data is found from:
 -----